hkarbasi/Trend-Detection/README.md

  * Calculates trend using Cox-Stuart test with 95% confidence.
  * Plots increasing/decreasing trends

 This project has been used on StackExchange and Reddit dataset.
-You can find more explaination on the PDF.
+You can find more explaination in the PDF.
 The available notebooks are the result of Reddit.
 Both datasets are four years of data; (*1 Jan 2015- 1 Jan 2019*),
  * Smaller one is StackExchange (DataScience)